Read in: IT 🇮🇹 EN 🇺🇸

-Arcade cabinets (or Coin-Ops, as they are often called) marked an era.
-From the 70s until the early 90s, these entertainment giants dominated arcades, bars, and trade shows, offering unique gaming experiences that captivated millions of people around the world.
-But what is behind these legendary cabinets?
-What are the differences between the original components and the modern boards that many enthusiasts use to restore or recreate these machines?
-In an exclusive interview for ValorosoIT, recorded at Varese Retrocomputing 2024, I had the pleasure of speaking with Stefan Dawid of Gerundo Retrogaming, an expert in Arcade cabinets.
+The arcade (or coin-ops, "operated in money", as they are often called) have marked an era.
+From the 70s until the early 90s, these entertainment giants dominated the games rooms, bars and fairs, offering unique videogame experiences that have fascinated millions of people all over the world.
+But what's behind these mythical cabinets?
+What are the differences between the original components and the modern cards that many fans use to restore or recreate these machines?
+In an exclusive interview for Valorosoit, recorded at the Varese Retrocomputing 2024, I had the pleasure of talking to Stefan Dawid by Gerundo Retrogaming, an Arcade cabin expert.

 A blast from the past: the original components of the Arcade cabinets

-The original Arcade cabinets of the 80s were real jewels of the technology of the time.
-The heart of each cabinet was the motherboard: the printed circuit board (PCB) that contained the game's hardware and software.
-Many older arcade cabinets used single-game cards, where each machine was dedicated exclusively to a single title, such as Pac-Man and Space Invaders.
-These games, which today we can safely run on emulators, required specific hardware for each cabinet.
+The original arcade cabinets of the 80s were real jewels of the technology of that time.
+The heart of each cabiny was represented by the motherboard: the printed circuit (PCB) that contained the hardware and the game software.
+Many more dated arcade cabinets used single game cards, where each machine was dedicated exclusively to a single title, such as Pac-Man and Space Invaders.
+These games, which today we can safely perform on emulators, required specific hardware for each cabinet.

 With the growth of the Arcade cabinet business, the creation and diffusion of the so-called "bootleg" cards (pirated copies) began and therefore the original manufacturers ran for cover by starting to insert proprietary anti-copy chips in the PCBs of the games.